cedadev/django-auth-service/README.md

 ## Basic access control flow

-To verify access to a resource, the auth service app's `/verify` endpoint can be queried with a resource specified with the `next` query parameter or in the request header.
+To verify access to a resource, the auth service app's `/verify` endpoint can be queried with a resource specified with the `next` query parameter or the `X-Origin-URI` request header.

 Activated authorization middleware can then check this URL against whatever rules are in place on the server and make a decision to allow or deny access to the resource.